KnowageLabs/Knowage-Documentation/functionalities-guide/registry/index.rst

 In particular, we give some details for each tag and main attributes.

 -  **ENTITY**: the entity name as in the model.
-It must be the fully-qualified name of the class representing you registry in the model;
+It must be the fully-qualified name of the class representing your registry in the model;
 -  **FILTERS**: possibility to define filters by specifying the title, the field (among shown columns) and the type among COMBO, MANUAL or DRIVER: in this last case user has also to specify the analytical driver that take this filter’s value;
 -  **COLUMNS**: columns list specifying:

    -  **field name**: the reference to the field identifier into the model;